128technology/docs/docs/intro_installation_azure.md

 ### PCI Address Association

-In order to configure the 128T Router using pre-5.0 software, each network interface must be mapped to the corresponding PCI address.
+In order to configure the 128T Router using pre-5.0 software, each device interface must be mapped to the corresponding PCI address.
 Use the following steps to identify the correct PCI address for each ethernet port.

 1. Log in via SSH to the VM corresponding to the 128T Session Smart Router as indicated in the Outputs section of the deployed template.
 2. Run the following command: